waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Defeated Pokefan Ruth (Pikachu Lv17) at (14, 19).
 - Defeated Pokefan Derek (Pikachu Lv17) at (10, 19).
 - Farmhouse: Pokefan F mentions milk is shipped to Kanto.
 - Quest: Feed Berries to sick Miltank in Barn.
+(Status: Paused.
+Requires standard 'BERRY' item.
+2 fed so far.
+Needs more.)